 Branding has a bad brand

 With so many books on branding out there; with so many brand agencies; and so many brand consultants, you’d think the subject would have been well and truly baked to perfection by now.
 However, all the numerous brand experts seem to have done is made the topic even more bewildering.
+This is perhaps, a purposeful strategy to dazzle clients with gibberish and charge exorbitant fees for it.

 Whenever marketing fads bloom, you can find any number of cowboys who rush into the field to make a quick buck.
 And this happened in spades with brands and branding.

-By necessity, these snake oil hucksters have turned what is an outrageously easy, simple and fundamental business process into a major source of disappointment for companies; typically stemming from the failure of so-called ‘brand campaigns’.
+By necessity, these hucksters have turned what is an outrageously easy, simple and fundamental business process into a major source of disappointment for companies; typically stemming from the failure of so-called ‘brand campaigns’.

+While not a Pepsi-level flop, it’s still a flop.
 The aftermath of a failed brand campaign can last for years, if not decades; making it impossible in the future to even mention “the B word.”

 At worst you get this response: